The 20 Best Doctor of Education (Ed.D.) Graduate Schools in 2023

 Doctor of Education (Ed.D.) in Leaders for Equity and Democracy (LEAD)

 Berkeley’s Department of Pedagogy was instituted in 1892.
-In 1900, the department was integrated into the graduate school division, thus, the name “Graduate School of Education” (GSE).
+In 1900, the department was integrated into the graduate school division, thus the name “Graduate School of Education” (GSE).
 The Ed.D. degree was launched in 1922.
 In 2021, GSE revamped the Ed.D. program, which used to focus solely on Educational Leadership.
 The program was enhanced and is now known as the Leaders for Equity and Democracy, or LEAD.

-• LEAD best suits professionals who are in the administrative and leadership side of education.
+- LEAD best suits professionals who are in the administrative and leadership side of education.
 The program is all about identifying challenges in the education sector, such as social inequality or policy loopholes, and applying evidence-based solutions to these problems.

-• While the program is flexible to accommodate working professionals, a four-week residency (or longer) is required.
+- While the program is flexible to accommodate working professionals, a four-week residency (or longer) is required.

-• Aside from fellowships, special financial aid is available to student parents and caregivers.
+- Aside from fellowships, special financial aid is available to student parents and caregivers.
 Travel grants are also available to students participating in conferences.

 Standout Features of the Program:

-The program is highly selective that only 12 students are accepted for every cohort.
+The program is highly selective and only 12 students are accepted for every cohort.
 Since the program is both intensive and supportive (not spoon-feeding), having a small cohort ensures that each student is well taken care of by the LEAD faculty to graduation.

 Berkeley GSE is home to six research centers, including the Policy Analysis for California Education (PACE).
 The school also regularly publishes the peer-reviewed journal, Berkeley Review of Education, which tackles educational issues and innovations, and other relevant interdisciplinary topics.